Treaty of Ghent: Negotiations

-The British, assuming their planned invasion of New York State would go well, also demanded that Americans not keep any naval forces on the Great Lakes and that the British have certain transit rights to the Mississippi River in exchange for continuation of American fishing rights off of Newfoundland.
+The British, assuming their planned invasion of New York State would go well, also demanded that Americans not keep any naval forces on the Great Lakes and that the British have certain transit rights to the Mississippi River in exchange for continuation of American fishing rights in the seas around Newfoundland.
 The United States rejected the demands, and there was an impasse.
 American public opinion was so outraged when Madison published the demands that even the Federalists were willing to fight on.

 During the negotiations, the British had four invasions underway.
 One force carried out a burning of Washington, but the main mission failed in its goal of capturing Baltimore.
 The British fleet sailed away when the army commander was killed.
-A small force invaded the District of Maine from New Brunswick, capturing parts of northeastern Maine and several smuggling towns on the seacoast and re-established the New Ireland colony with the ultimate purpose of incorporating Maine into Canada.
+A small force invaded the District of Maine from New Brunswick, capturing parts of northeastern Maine and several smuggling towns on the seacoast; and re-established the New Ireland colony with the ultimate purpose of incorporating Maine into Canada.
 Much more important were two major invasions.
 In northern New York State, 10,000 British troops marched south to cut off New England until a decisive defeat at the Battle of Plattsburgh forced them back to Canada.
 Nothing was known at the time of the fate of the other major invasion force that had been sent to capture New Orleans and control the Mississippi River.

 The British prime minister, Lord Liverpool, wanted the Duke of Wellington to go to command in Canada with the assignment of winning the war.
 Wellington replied that he would go to America but believed that he was needed in Europe.
 He also stated:

 I think you have no right, from the state of war, to demand any concession of territory from America...
 You have not been able to carry it into the enemy's territory, notwithstanding your military success, and now undoubted military superiority, and have not even cleared your own territory on the point of attack.
 You cannot on any principle of equality in negotiation claim a cession of territory except in exchange for other advantages which you have in your power...
 Then if this reasoning be true, why stipulate for the uti possidetis?
 You can get no territory: indeed, the state of your military operations, however creditable, does not entitle you to demand any.